Effectiveness of Text, Acoustic, and Lattice-based representations in Spoken Language Understanding tasks: Introduction

 \section{Introduction}

-Spoken language understanding (SLU) is the underlying key component of interactive smart devices such as voice assistants, social bots, and intelligent home devices.
+Spoken Language Understanding (SLU) is the underlying key component of interactive smart devices such as voice assistants, social bots, and intelligent home devices.
 Effectively interpreting human interactions through classification of intent and slot filling plays a crucial role in SLU.
 Therefore, it is not surprising that the SLU problem has received substantial attention in industry and academia.

 Typically, SLU aims at parsing spoken utterances into corresponding structured semantic concepts through a pipeline approach.
-First, the spoken utterances are transcribed by an automatic speech recognition (ASR) system, and the transcribed audio is subsequently processed by a natural language understanding (NLU) module to identify the intent and extract slots from the utterance.\footnote{In practice, the 1-best transcript representation is the one sent to the natural language understanding (NLU) model for intent detection.} This pipeline approach has several disadvantages.
-First, the errors in the ASR transcripts are directly propagated to the NLU module, which is normally trained only on correct transcriptions.
-Second, based on the prosodical/non-phonetic cues present in the spoken utterance, some words carry more weight towards the meaning of the utterance than others, which are not taken into account in the pipeline approach.
-Despite these issues, the classical text-based approach is mostly used in industrial applications and is still an active research area~\cite{simonnet2017asr}.
+First, the spoken utterances are transcribed by an automatic speech recognition (ASR) system, and the transcribed audio is subsequently processed by a natural language understanding (NLU) module to identify the intent and extract slots from the utterance.\footnote{In practice, the 1-best transcript representation is the one sent to the natural language understanding (NLU) model for intent detection.} The main disadvantages of the pipeline approach include: (1) errors in the ASR transcripts are directly propagated to the NLU module, normally trained only on correct transcriptions; (2) prosodical and non-phonetic aspects present in the spoken utterance are not taken into account.
+Even though, the classical text-based approach is mostly used in industrial applications and is still an active research area~\cite{simonnet2017asr}.

-To mitigate these drawbacks of the conventional pipeline SLU system, end-to-end SLU systems have gained popularity~\cite{serdyuk2018towards,ref14_bidisha,haghani2018audio}.
-The end-to-end SLU acts as an individual single model, and it directly predicts the intent from speech without exploiting an intermediate text representation.
-In particular, it directly optimizes the performance metrics of SLU.
-Due to the complex structure of speech signal, a large SLU database along with high-end computational resource is required for training an end-to-end model.
-In~\cite{haghani2018audio}, several end-to-end SLU encoder-decoder solutions are investigated.
-Therefore, instead of directly mapping speech to SLU target~\cite{serdyuk2018towards}, pre-trained acoustic and language models can be used for downstream SLU task, which is proven to be an effective paradigm~\cite{denisov2020pretrained,Lugosch2019}.